gund/ng-router-resolver/README.md

 - ~~Collect children routes~~ [DONE]
 - ~~Collect lazy routes from other modules~~ [DONE]
-- Support Identifiers in routes configuration (currently only object literals are supported)
+- Support Identifiers in routes configuration (currently only object literals are supported) [[see issue](https://github.com/gund/ng-router-resolver/issues/1)]
 - Support Spread operators in routes configuration
 - Organize internal code structure to transition from POC to some stable version
 - Create a CLI for resolving routes and dumping them as JSON structure into file